Modules

 Cellular capabilities are central to the design process and require special considerations, such as antenna architecture.

-Keep in mind that governments and network operators require drones to communicate on a limited subset of frequency bands so look for a module provider with compatible products and viable experience in the drone market.
+Remember that governments and network operators require drones to communicate on a limited subset of frequency bands so look for a module provider with compatible products and viable experience in the drone market.

 All products intended for use on a first responder network must go through the network operator’s device approval program, which includes stringent testing of wireless connectivity and other features.

-To simplify the design process and get your product to market faster, partner with a provider that offers pre-certified cellular module options.
+To simplify the design process and get your product to market faster, partner with a provider that offers precertified cellular module options.

 Ready to brainstorm your drone design with the experts at Telit?